proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 This guide explains how to install as well as use a C/C++ [compiler](https://en.wikipedia.org/wiki/Compiler) to run your code.
 The compiler used here is the [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection).

-To write and edit code, any text editor such as Notepad can be used, although, a [code editor](https://en.wikipedia.org/wiki/Source-code_editor) is recommended because of syntax highlighting, code completion and much more.
+To write and edit code, any text editor such as Notepad can be used, although, a [code editor](https://en.wikipedia.org/wiki/Source-code_editor) is recommended because of syntax highlighting, code completion, and much more.
 Here, we will be setting up a popular cross-platform code editor - [Visual Studio Code](https://code.visualstudio.com/).

 This guide has separate sections for different operating systems.
 Jump to the relevant section using the links below:
 - [Windows](#windows)